cssbristol/cssbristol.co.uk/README.md

 The initial version of the current site was designed and written by [Julian Laval](https://github.com/JulianLaval), the 2015-16 webmaster.

-The site was ported to Jekyll and is currently maintained by [Ross Gardiner](https://github.com/rossng), the 2016-17 webmaster.
+The site was ported to Jekyll by [Ross Gardiner](https://github.com/rossng), the 2016-17 webmaster.

+The site is currently maintained by Louis Heath

 ### Authors